The Perfect Temperature Gauge in Centigrade and Fahrenheit, did you know that?

-One area we believe is overlooked both by European/Australasian writers and our American colleagues is the issue of measurements; things like Miles/Kilometres, Feet/Metres.
+One area we believe is overlooked both by European/Australasian writers as well as our American colleagues is the issue of measurements; things like Miles/Kilometres, Feet/Metres.
 They are alien territory to whichever side of the fence you find your sunpuddle on – right?

 For a blogger and micro-blogger to maximise their reach, and make a genuine impact it is worth becoming familiar with the ‘dark side’ – be it Centigrade or Fahrenheit.
 Let me give you an example :-